streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

 > #### Note
 >
-> Before using GCS offload, you need to configure some properties of the GCS offload driver.
+> Before offloading data from BookKeeper to GCS, you need to configure some properties of the GCS driver.

-Besides, you can also configure the GCS offload to run automatically or trigger it manually.
+Besides, you can also configure the GCS to run automatically or trigger it manually.

-## Configure offload driver
+## Configure GCS driver

-You can configure GCS offload driver in the configuration file `broker.conf`.
+You can configure GCS driver in the configuration file `broker.conf`.

 - **Required** configurations are as below.